 Parents tend to cradle a colicky baby face-up, but that may not help.
 Instead, hold her face down -- with your hand under her belly and her head on your forearm.
 The pressure on her tummy can help relieve uncomfortable gas.

 A little white noise can help your baby feel like he’s back in the womb.
-Recreate this soothing surrounding with white noise.
-Turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static to provide constant, low-level sound.
+There was a lot of whooshing and background noise in there.
+To recreate these soothing sounds -- turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static.
+You want a constant, low-level sound.

 Infants have a strong sucking instinct, so a pacifier can calm your colicky baby.
 Bonus: Studies show binkies may help prevent sudden infant death syndrome (SIDS).

-Making a shhh sound right in your colicky baby’s ear may calm her down.
-Don’t be timid -- make sure your baby can hear you over her own racket.
+Make this sound right in your colicky baby’s ear.
+Don’t be timid.
+Shhh loudly enough so that your baby can hear you over her own racket.

 Take a Ride

 Babies in the womb get used to a lot of motion.
 Get your baby moving and he may go right to sleep.
 Put him in a swing.
 Cradle him in a rocking chair.
 Lay him in a vibrating infant seat.
 You might even set out for a drive in the car, but don’t hit the road if you’re too tired.

 The soothing power of your own touch can work wonders on a colicky baby.
 Many babies love skin-to-skin contact.
 And studies show infants who are massaged seem to cry less and sleep better.
 Just undress your baby and use slow, firm strokes over her legs, arms, back, chest, and face.
 It may calm you down as well.

 For a gassy baby, rub his tummy in a clockwise motion or bicycle his little legs to relieve some pressure.